New-from-old full dualities via axiomatisation: Preliminaries: Full dualities

 \section{Preliminaries: Full dualities}

-This section outlines the basic set-up for a full duality.
-For a comprehensive introduction to the theory of natural dualities, see the Clark--Davey monograph~\cite{CD:book}.
+In this section, we formalise many of the concepts discussed more informally in the introduction.
+For a comprehensive introduction to the theory of natural dualities, see the Clark--Davey text~\cite{CD:book}.

-Fix a finite algebra~$\MB = \langle M; F\rangle$ and consider the quasivariety $\CA := \ISP\MB$, that is, the class of all isomorphic copies of subalgebras of arbitrary powers of~$\MB$.
-Our conventions are that $\CA$ never contains the empty algebra and that $\CA$ always contains the one-element algebras (via the zero power).
+Fix a finite algebra~$\MB = \langle M; \Sigma\rangle$ and consider the quasivariety $\CA := \ISP\MB$, that is, the class of all isomorphic copies of subalgebras of arbitrary powers of~$\MB$.
+Our conventions are that $\CA$ never contains the empty algebra and that $\CA$ always contains the one-element algebras (via the zero power); for other consistent conventions, see~\cite{DPW:galois}.

 \begin{itemize} \item Let $r$ be an $n$-ary relation on $M$, for some $n\ge 0$.
 Then $r$ is said to be \emph{compatible with $\MB$} if it forms a subalgebra $\rb$ of~$\MB^n$.

 \item Let $h$ be an $n$-ary partial operation on $M$, for some $n\ge 0$.
 Then $h$ is said to be \emph{compatible with $\MB$} if the $(n+1)$-ary relation